 I receive emails, DMs, and messages daily asking about various healthy products that I recommend, so I thought it would be helpful to put them all in one list for you!

-Rest assured that I only recommend products that I love and actually use in my home and none of the info is sponsored.
+Rest assured that I only recommend products that I love and actually use in my home.
 So let’s get started!

 Coconut Oil: For cooking, baking, to moisturize the skin and much more!
 I always have a jar of coconut oil in the pantry.
 I like Nutiva, Tropical Traditions (I love the flavor and texture of this one!), and Dr. Bronner’s.